Sign up to receive e-newsletters, discounts and promotions

 This restaurant and bakery offers a breakfast and lunch, complete with a selection of house-baked pies, cakes, cheesecakes and pastries, along with candies designed to satisfy any sweet tooth.

 The Blue Owl is famous for the Carmel Pecan Levee High Apple Pie®, which was featured on the Food Network's "Paula’s Party," and, in 2011, was selected as one of Oprah Winfrey's favorite things and featured in O Magazine.

-Mary's Sweet Shoppe, an old-fashioned soda fountain, candy store and gift shop is located next-door.
+The Blue Owl Sweet Shoppe, an old-fashioned soda fountain, candy store and gift shop is located next-door.
 The Sweet Shoppe showcases more than 20 flavors of ice cream, a variety of house-made candies, specialty coffee drinks and hot chocolates.